 Dr Jessica DaviesLecturer in Sustainability

-Her current research focuses on sustainable soils and land-use.
+My current research focuses on sustainable soils and land-use.
 Improving our understanding of soil sustainability and our management of soils is critical to meeting society’s needs for food and water, for protecting communities from floods and droughts, for supporting our natural environment and regulating climate.
-Jess’s research aims to advance our scientific understanding of how land use change, soil degradation and altered nutrient cycles influence the sustainability of soils and the multiple services they provide.
+I aim to advance our scientific understanding of how land use change, soil degradation and altered nutrient cycles influence the sustainability of soils and the multiple services they provide.

-In her EPSRC Living With Environmental Change Fellowship Jess mixes engineering and environmental science to further our understanding of soils as a critical infrastructure that supports our societies: providing us with food, filtering and buffering flows of water, and regulating the carbon cycle.
+In my EPSRC Living With Environmental Change Fellowship I mix engineering and environmental science to further our understanding of soils as a critical infrastructure that supports our societies: providing us with food, filtering and buffering flows of water, and regulating the carbon cycle.
 We need to better understand the value of this infrastructure to society and its resilience to changing management and climate.

 The business case for soil